cdolu/csp/README.md

 # Hello,

 This is the repo for all of my AP CS Principles projects.
-Each folder is its own project.
+Each folder has documentation and ReadME files for a specific project.